Profit First

 How does Profit First work? 🛠

 You might be wondering what Profit First actually looks like in practice.
-Well, the power of this cash management method comes from its simplicity.
+Well, the power of this accounting method comes from its simplicity.
 Here are the four steps required to implement Profit First with your business.

 1. Determine your profit margin 💰